Contributors Dropdown icon

 Tagging incoming traffic with UTM codes

-This is one of the most important tasks in online marketing and one that many advertisers don’t do well.
-The trick is to ensure that GA gets as much relevant information as possible about how a visitor ended up on the website.
+UTM parameters are one of the most important tasks in online marketing and one that many advertisers don’t do well.
+The trick is to ensure that your analytics tool gets as much relevant information as possible about how a visitor ended up on the website.
 For example, a visitor may come in through a regular link on a website, an ad, a link in an email, or a link on a website of a partnering company.

-If you don’t tag your URLs, GA will only extract limited information from the visitor.
-This means the source of the traffic and a guess of what the medium should be, which is typically, “referral”.
+If you don’t add UTM parameters to your URLs, GA will only extract limited information from the visitor.
+This means the source of the traffic and a guess of what the medium should be, which is typically, 'referral'.

 Know your website visitors